learning2hash/learning2hash.github.io/tutorial.md

 ![GRH](./tutorial/grh_step1.png)

-(The paper by Fernando Diaz - as referenced in the above [slidedeck](https://www.slideshare.net/sjmoran1/graph-regularised-hashing-ecir15-talk) - is very much worth a read and can be found [here](https://fernando.diaz.nyc/LSR-IR.pdf).)
+(The paper by Fernando Diaz, referenced in the [slidedeck](https://www.slideshare.net/sjmoran1/graph-regularised-hashing-ecir15-talk), is highly recommended and can be accessed [here](https://fernando.diaz.nyc/LSR-IR.pdf).)

-In the first step the adjacency matrix is matrix multiplied by the hashcodes of the training dataset images.
-This multiplication has the effect of adjusting the hashcodes of the training database images such that semantically similar images have their hashcodes made more similar to each other.
+In the first step, the adjacency matrix is multiplied by the hashcodes of the training dataset images.
+This operation adjusts the hashcodes so that semantically similar images have more similar hashcodes.

-The second step is _Data Space Partitioning_:
+The second step involves _Data Space Partitioning_:

 ![GRH](./tutorial/grh_step2.png)

-In the second step those refined hashcodes are used to update the hyperplanes: to do this an SVM is learnt per hash bit using the bits as targets.
-GRH takes the LSH hyperplanes in _random_vector_ as an initialisation point and iteratively updates those hyperplanes so as to make them more effective for hashing.
-The entire GRH model is implemented below:
+In the second step, the refined hashcodes are used to update the hyperplanes.
+This is done by training an SVM for each hash bit, using the bits as targets.
+GRH starts with the LSH hyperplanes in _random_vector_ as an initial point and then iteratively refines them to make the hashing process more effective.
+The complete GRH model is implemented below:

 ```python
 n_iter = 2   # Number of iterations of the Generalized Randomized Hashing (GRH) process